githubapnic/labs/iptables/iptables_complex.md

 - **Application Profiles**: Users can create profiles for different applications, making it easy to manage firewall rules for specific applications.
 - **Logging**: UFW provides built-in logging to monitor and analyze traffic, which is a feature that can be customized to meet the user's needs.

+To work with ufw, you need to have administrative permissions.
+So, we append word sudo – stands for super user do(es) – so that command like `ufw status` turns into `sudo ufw status`.
+If you don’t do this, you’ll get the message **ERROR: You need to be root to run this script**. <br>

 ### Basic Commands:
 - **Installing UFW**:
   ```bash